The KEEN Seek marks the brand’s first real entry into trail running, and they’ve gone all in.

 KEEN’s first trail running shoe sets a high bar.
 It’s a road-to-trail workhorse that feels built to last hundreds of miles without losing its comfort or composure.

-Right now, it’s in my top 3 best-rated road-to-trail shoes, and one I often take on family hikes.
+Right now, it’s one of my top-rated all mountain trail running shoes, and one I often take on family hikes.
 Congrats KEEN, you have my attention in the trail running space! -Alastair